extension-js/extension.js/CONTRIBUTING.md

 ## Programs

-`extension` includes several command line programs, each serving a specific purpose in the extension development lifecycle:
+`Extension` includes several command line programs, each serving a specific purpose in the extension development lifecycle:

 | Program   | Description                                                                                  |
 | --------- | -------------------------------------------------------------------------------------------- |